Hearing Aid Styles

 ASH Audiology is an independent hearing aid provider, with no obligation to any particular hearing aid manufacturer; therefore, our only motivation is to help you decide which hearing aid is best for your hearing lifestyle needs.
 It can be overwhelming to research the numerous options available as manufacturers produce new hearing aid models each year, like a cell phone.
 Dr. Magann Faivre will keep you up-to-date on the latest and greatest technology, their features, and determine which devices best fit your hearing, style, and budget needs.

-Safety notifications that can be sent to loved ones to let them know when a fall has occurred or a battery needs replacing or recharged
+Increased Safety: Better hearing ensures greater awareness of ambient dangers, such as traffic, sirens, or fire alarms.
+Safety notifications can be sent to loved ones to let them know when a fall has occurred or a battery needs replacing or recharged

 How to Choose Hearing Technology